JaroslawBozek/Robot-Localisation/README.md

 # Robot localisation
+Project for @Poznan University of Technology, Institute of Robotics and Machine Intelligence.
 ## Goals:
 * Create a code that estimates robot's position on the map and allows him to localise itself in as few moves as possible.